Will AI Replace Business Analysts?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Business Analysts and how much of each one todayβs AI can handle autonomously β higher = more displacement risk.
+Core tasks for Business Analysts and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Elicit and document business requirements through stakeholder interviews, workshops, and JAD sessions to define project scope and success criteria